-(F) a casual employee shall receive a minimum payment for each engagement in accordance with clause 9.3.

-(ii) rural stream - (QFRS S4.1.1 & S4.1.2)

-- (A) ordinary hours of duty shall be nominally 304 hours in an 8 week period. - (B) ordinary hours of duty shall be worked on 10 days out of each 14-day period with an average of 7.6 hours worked per day, managed flexibly. - (C) on average an employee covered by these conditions may be expected to have an average of one full weekend and 2 part weekends over an 8 week cycle impacted by work. - (D) a maximum of 14 nights may be impacted by work in an 8 week cycle.
-These nights will usually be worked as an average of 4 nights per fortnight. - (E) a part-time employee will work a minimum of 8 and a maximum of 32 hours per week, on average over the roster cycle and the pattern of working hours shall be determined by the employer.
+- (F) a casual employee shall receive a minimum payment for each engagement in accordance with clause 9.3. - (ii) rural fire service stream (QFRS S4.1.1 & S4.1.2) - (A) ordinary hours of duty shall be nominally 304 hours in an 8 week period. - (B) ordinary hours of duty shall be worked on 10 days out of each 14-day period with an average of 7.6 hours worked per day, managed flexibly. - (C) on average an employee covered by these conditions may be expected to have an average of one full weekend and 2 part weekends over an 8 week cycle impacted by work. - (D) a maximum of 14 nights may be impacted by work in an 8 week cycle.
+These nights will usually be worked as an average of 4 nights per fortnight.

-\Do (D) and (E) offend s71OJ(vi) by restricting flexible rostering arrangements?
+Does (D) offend s71OJ(vi) by restricting flexible rostering arrangements?
+16

-(F) a casual employee shall receive a minimum payment for each engagement in accordance with clause 9.3.

-(iii) auxiliary firefighter stream - as determined by the employer
+- (E) a part-time employee will work less than 38 hours per week, on average over a roster cycle and the pattern of working hours shall be determined by the employer. - (F) a casual employee shall receive a minimum payment for each engagement in accordance with clause 9.3. - (iii) auxiliary firefighter stream as determined by the employer

-15.2 Spread of ordinary hours of duty
+15.2 Spread of ordinary hours of duty17